LeArby/OpenMW-Enhanced/README.md

 Before downloading the modlist, make sure you have a folder dedicated for the modlist.
 Once you've finished downloading, there are a few things you will want to do before running it for the first time.

-- Delete OpenMW in your MyGames folder if it's there, this only applies if you have used OpenMW before.
 - Run openmw-wizard.exe
 - Linked the morrowind.esm which is found in the Stock Game folder.
 - Run mo2
-- Go into the tools then plugins and press "export to openmw".
-- Go to your MyGames folder, locate and open openmw.cfg
-- Using this [file](https://github.com/LeArby/OpenMW-Enhanced/blob/main/openmw.cfg), copy and paste ALL entries into your cfg, starting with and replacing "content=".
+- Run OpenMW Launcher, press skip installation.
+- In the launcher you can tinker around to your desired settings.
+Some to note are the resolution, shadows, draw distance and so forth.
-- Now, add this to your settings.cfg - this is also in your MyGames folder.
+- Now, add this to your settings.cfg - this is  in your MyGames/OpenMW folder.

 [Groundcover]
 enabled = true ;